 Introduction to data citation indices

 Formal publication and citation of data supports the recognition of research data as a first class research output.
-As data citation becomes more firmly entrenched in research practice, it will be possible for citation indices such as Thomson Reuters Data Citation Index to measure the reuse of research data thereby enabling recognition and reward of data publishing.
+As data citation becomes more firmly entrenched in research practice, it has become possible for citation indices to measure the reuse of research data thereby enabling recognition and reward of data publishing.
 This is analogous to the use of products such as Web of Science and Scopus to measure citations to journal articles and other types of scholarly publications.
 Such metrics are commonly used for performance appraisal and reporting.

 Benefits to your organisation of having your data outputs tracked through data citation indices include: